Things To Do

 Mirador Cerro de la Cruz

-This hilltop viewpoint offers panoramic views of Punta Arenas, the Strait of Magellan, and the surrounding area, making it an ideal spot for stunning photographs.
+This viewpoint offers panoramic views of Punta Arenas and the Strait of Magellan, especially stunning at sunrise and sunset.

 Food in Punta Arenas